-Where:

-AER is the WLTP all-electric range in km c_i parameters are constants from the WLTP regulation (EC 2017)
+Where: AER is the WLTP all-electric range in km c_i parameters are constants from the WLTP regulation (EC 2017)

-The utility factor is defined based on the distance driven electrically and can therefore be describedas a function of the all-electric range32.
+The utility factor is defined based on the distance driven electrically and can therefore be described as a function of the all-electric range31.
 Fraunhoher defined a methodology to derive these UF curves based on real world data.
-This UF function is based on the official UF function from the WLTP regulation where the dn parameter is scaled to fit empirical data using a standard statistical method.
-Fraunhofer ISI found that the best real world estimate leads to the following values of dn:, dn = 1544 km for private cars and dn = 4500 km for company cars33.
-As a comparison, the WLTP regulation use dn = 800 km.
+This UF function is based on the official UF function from the WLTP regulation where the d_n parameter is scaled to fit empirical data using a standard statistical method.
+Fraunhofer ISI found that the best real world estimate leads to the following values of d_n : $d_n = 1544$ km for private cars and $d_n = 4500$ km for company cars32.
+As a comparison, the WLTP regulation uses $d_n = 800$ km.
 Empirical data used by Fraunhofer ISI shows that private and company cars do not have the same utility factors.
 This difference is due to different charging and driving behaviour: company car drivers often own a fuel card from the employer and have no incentive to charge their car regularly and on average company cars drive more than double the km's of private cars.

-Each PHEV car segment had a different share of private and company cars according to T&E analysis of 2021 registration data in EU27 provided by Dataforce.
-The share of private and company cars for each segment are provided in the Table 6 below.
+Each PHEV car segment had a different share of private and company cars according to T&E analyses of 2021 registration data in EU27 provided by Dataforce.
+The share of private and company cars for each segment are provided in Table 6.
 Using this data the average UF can be calculated for each segment.